What to Pack for the Mountains in Winter and Summer: The Ultimate Guide

 • basic toiletries,

-If you’re planning to ski, don’t forget your complete ski gear.
-Skis, ski boots, poles, helmet, goggles and a back protector (such as the Acepac Sas-Tec Sc-1/CB52) – these are all essentials.
-Also remember sunglasses, ski gloves and thermal underwear under your ski outfit to keep you warm even after a full day on the slopes.
-You can either rent the gear or bring your own if you have it.
+If you’re planning to ski, definitely don’t forget your full ski kit.
+Skis, ski boots, poles, a helmet, goggles and a back protector (such as the Acepac Sas-Tec Sc-1/CB52) – those are the basics.
+Also remember sunglasses, ski gloves and thermal underwear to wear beneath your ski clothing, which keeps you warm even when you spend the whole day on the slopes.
+You can either hire your gear or bring your own if you have it.

 Toiletries

-Hygiene is a must when packing for the mountains.
+Hygiene is essential when packing for the mountains.
 Pack:

 • shampoo and soap,